rebecci918/stocks_project/README.md

 Rebecca Baert '23 -- Predicting stock market movement using twitter sentiment analysis.

 This was my class project for programming 2 class.
 While this project briefly trains and uses a machine learning model for prediction, the focus of this project was twitter scrapping, data manipulation, and running sentiment analyisis.
+For project objectives and details please view my research syposium poster.

 The machine learning techniques used in this project are basic.
 To see a full machine learning project please reference my Mushroom
 Classifer.